cowprotocol/cowswap/src/modules/utm/utm-module.md

 ## Desciption

-This module handles adds support for handling UTM codes.
+This module adds support for handling UTM codes.

 > 📖 For more information on UTM codes, please read:
 >